dalitun/applications/blueprint-coreos-rundeck/README-EN.md

 ### Adjust the parameters

-With the `blueprint-coreos-joomla.heat.yml` file, you will find at the top a section named `parameters`.
-The sole mandatory parameter to adjust is the one called `keypair_name`.
-Its `default` value must contain a valid keypair with regards to your Cloudwatt user account.You will also enter the `joomla` password account of your `MySQL` database.
-This is within this same file that you can adjust the instance size by playing with the `flavor` parameter.
+In the `blueprint-coreos-rundeck.heat.yml` file (heat template), you will find a section named `parameters` near the top.
+The only mandatory parameter is the `keypair_name`.
+The `keypair_name`'s `default` value should contain a valid keypair with regards to your Cloudwatt user account, if you wish to have it by default on the console.

+Within these heat templates, you can also adjust (and set the defaults for) the instance type by playing with the `flavor_name` parameter accordingly.

+By default, the stack network and subnet are generated for the stack.
+This behavior can be changed within the `blueprint-coreos-rundeck.heat.yml` file as well, if need be, although doing so may be cause for security concerns.

 ~~~ yaml